refinedev/refine/documentation/blog/2021-11-29-refine-vs-admin-bro.md

 :::info

-refine includes many router providers to use in your projects like:
+Refine includes many router providers to use in your projects like:

 - React Router
 - React Location